XRPLF/xrpl-dev-portal/content/rippled.md

 As with other paginated methods, you can use the `marker` field to return multiple pages of data.

-However, in the time between requests, `"ledger_index_min": -1` and `"ledger_index_max": -1` may change to refer to different ledger versions than they did before.
-To make sure you iterate over the same exact data set, take the `ledger_index_min` and `ledger_index_max` values provided in the first response, and use those values for all subsequent requests.
+In the time between requests, `"ledger_index_min": -1` and `"ledger_index_max": -1` may change to refer to different ledger versions than they did before.
+The `marker` field can safely paginate even if there are changes in the ledger range from the request, so long as the marker does not indicate a point outside the range of ledgers specified in the request.

 #### Response Format ####